-Hydra makes it easier to build realtime analytics on time series data by automatically managing the transactional rowstore and analytical columnstore together.
-Inserting data into an analytics table will automatically convert it into an analytics-optimized columnar format.
+Hydra makes it easier to build realtime analytics by automatically managing the transactional rowstore and analytical columnstore together.
+Inserting data into an analytics table will automatically convert it into an optimized columnar format.

 Use Hydra to eliminate the costs and latency of moving and transforming data between a row and external columnstore with data pipelines (ETL).

-Hydra’s serverless analytical processing removes the possibility of resource contention with Postgres’ transactional rowstore.
-Data stored in analytics tables benefit from efficient data compression of 5-15X and is ideal for large data volumes (for example: 150GB becomes 15GB with a 10X compression rate).
+Hydra runs isolated resources (CPU & RAM) per process, removing the potential for resource contention with Postgres’ transactional rowstore.
+Data in analytics tables benefit from efficient compression of 5-15X and is ideal for large data volumes.
+For example: 150GB compresses to 15GB with a 10X compression rate.

 Postgres as a multi-workload data store